jgrk28/DungeonCrawl/Snarl/Planning/game-manager.md

 ## Game Manager ##
 The GameManager acts as the controller for our MVC design.
 It communicates between the model and the views.
-It sends and receives information over TCP connection with the PlayerClient view.
+It will eventually send and receive information over TCP connection with the PlayerClient view.
+For now the PlayerClient will be run locally.
 It has an instance of the model, and calls into it to change the game state.

 ### Class GameManager ###

 **Fields**
 * Dungeon dungeon
   * Represents the entire game state, including levels, rooms, hallways, players, adversaries, and other entities
-* Map<String, Socket> playerClient
+* Map<String, PlayerClient> playerClients
-  * Represents the player name and corresponding socket for each PlayerClient in the game
+  * Represents each player name and corresponding PlayerClient in the game
+  * The PlayerClient value will be changed to a Socket when we move to using a TCP connection for communication
-* Map<String, Socket> adversaryClient
+* Map<String, AdversaryClient> adversaryClients
-  * Represents the adversary name and corresponding socket for each AdversaryClient in the game
+  * Represents each adversary name and corresponding AdversaryClient in the game
+  * The AdversaryClient value will be changed to a Socket when we move to using a TCP connection for communication

 **Methods**
 * void registerActors()